Gastroenterologists in Manchester, New Hampshire

 What are the side effects of an upper endoscopy?

 The most common side effect is feeling bloated.
 Some people have nausea because of the medicines used before the procedure.
-If this happens to you, your doctor can give you medicine to make the nausea better.
+If this happens to you, we can give you medicine to help.
 Most people can eat as usual after the procedure.

 Other side effects are not as common, but can occur.
-These can include:
+These include:

-• Food from the stomach getting into the lungs
+- Food from your stomach getting into your lungs

-Call your doctor or nurse immediately if you have any of the following problems after your upper endoscopy:
+Call your doctor immediately if you have any of the following problems after your upper endoscopy:

 To learn more about our gastroenterology services, call us at (603) 665-2470.